Excel Compare Dates (Table of Contents)

 Introduction to Compare Dates in Excel

-Working as a Data Analyst who always have to deal with a huge amount of data, you might have faced situations where you need to compare two dates.
-Either you are interested in checking whether the dates are matching with each other in two different columns or not, or you maybe wanted to check if one of the date values is lesser than or greater than the other.
+Working as a Data Analyst who always has to deal with a huge amount of data, you might have faced situations where you need to compare two dates.
+Either you are interested in checking whether the dates match each other in two different columns or not, or you may want to check if one of the data values is lesser than or greater than the other.
 Sometimes, you may have different testing criteria for two date columns based on the requirement of analysis or need of the hour, we must say.
-Well, comparing two dates in Excel is a simple task and may not always require a lot of effort (unless and otherwise, the criteria are different as well as difficult than usual.
+Well, Compare Dates in Excel is a simple task and may not always require much effort (unless the criteria are different and more difficult than usual).

 What is Compare Dates in Excel?

-When you need to compare two date values present in two different columns for equality, or you need to check if dates from one column are greater or lesser than the other, such scenarios can be considered as the ones which you can call the date comparison scenarios.
-It also varies from situation to situation (for which we use the conditional IF statement).
-Let’s see some of the examples where we make a comparison between dates and get useful insights for the better realization of the topic.
+When you need to compare two date values present in two different columns for equality or check if dates from one column are greater or lesser than the other, such scenarios can be considered the ones you can call the date comparison scenarios.
+It also varies from situation to situation (we use the conditional IF statement).
+Let’s see some examples where we compare dates and get useful insights for a better realization of the topic.

 Examples of Compare Dates in Excel